Most valuable player: Box lacrosse

 In the NLL, the MVP award (and all other awards) nominees are voted on by select media.
 Each ballot allowed the voting members to rank their top five choices for the award.
 Each individual voter ranks their top five candidates on a 10–7–5–3–1 point(s) system (similar to the NHL system).
 The top three vote accumulating individuals will be announced as the finalists for the award.
 The finalist who accumulated the most points after the voting period ended will be the award winner.
 In the case of a tie, the tiebreaker is to be decided by the individual who received the most 1st Place votes, followed by the number of 2nd place votes, and so on, until a winner is decided.
 The most recent recipient of the award is Connor Fields of the Rochester Knighthawks.

 Association football

-MVP is more commonly referred to in association football as "Player of the Season.”
+MVP is more commonly referred to in association football as "Player of the Season."
 In the FIFA World Cup, the award is called the Golden Ball and is chosen by the FIFA Technical Study Group.
-The most recent recipient of the award is Lionel Messi of Argentina, winning it in the 2022 FIFA World Cup.
+The most recent recipient of the award is Rodri of Spain, winning it in the 2026 FIFA World Cup.

-In the Premier League, Player of the Season is chosen by a panel assembled by the league's sponsors consisting of members of "football's governing bodies, the media and fans,” and is announced in the second or third week of May.
-The most recent recipient of the award is Mohamed Salah of Liverpool F.C.
+In the Premier League, Player of the Season is chosen by a panel assembled by the league's sponsors consisting of members of "football's governing bodies, the media and fans," and is announced in the second or third week of May.
+The most recent recipient of the award is Bruno Fernandes of Manchester United.